 - Reach an expert from your team in a field you are currently working on

-✏️ If a user name is not listed when you try to mention them in a comment, please be sure to invite them to the board via email, or to the team (if the board is team shared), or to the project (if the board belongs to a project)
+✏️ If a user name is not listed when you try to mention them in a comment, invite them to the board via email, or to the team (if the board is team shared), or to the project (if the board belongs to a project).

 - Request feedback after a meeting

-✏️ Note: @board doesn't include your project or team members if a board is not shared with them.
-Combine @board and @project for more complex cases!
+✏️ @board doesn't include your project members or team members if the board is not shared with them.
+Use @board and @project for more complex mentions.

 - Ask project status updates